vishnu-t-r/dataprojecthub_channel/README.md

 # dataprojecthub_channel
-This repository contains reference links to specific contents on my youtube channel where I create contents on data analytics.
+This repository contains reference links to contents on my youtube channel where I create contents on data analytics.

 ## SQL